prernaw6/android-sdk-samples/readme.md

 This sample also highlights the implementation of a custom interface in your application for the content associated with a beacon.

 Check this if you want to see how to turn logging on and off for debugging purposes.

+This sample also highlights how to completely disable a the SDK when it is running. **If you wish to disable the service permanently, store and persist this flag in your app.** Instanciating a bootstrapper automatically starts and enables the service!!!

 ###006_basic_with_only_own_presenter